-Personally, the first thing I’d do with my extra cash flow is pay off other high interest rate debt.
+Personally, the first thing I’d do with my extra cash flow is to pay off other high-interest rate debt.
 Take the exact amount you used to pay toward your old, paid off debt and apply it to your other debt obligations.

 Some people will advocate that you use the debt snowball or debt avalanche method when applying extra money toward your debts.
 You can learn everything you need to know about the debt snowball method here and the debt avalanche method here.

-Congrats!
-Not having high interest rate debt is a pretty awesome place to be in.
+Congratulations!
+Not having high-interest rate debt is a pretty awesome place to be in.
 However, your finances probably aren’t bulletproof yet.
 Do you have an adequate emergency fund?

 I think most people should have anywhere from 3 to 12 months worth of expenses (not income) in an emergency fund depending on their financial situation.
 If you haven’t met your personal emergency fund goal, your old debt payment should be going straight to your emergency fund.

-I personally keep my emergency fund at an online bank where it is a bit harder to access my money, like Capital One 360 (read more about it and learn how to earn a $50 bonus in our review here).
+I personally keep my emergency fund at an online bank where it is a bit harder to access my money.

 Already Have An Emergency Fund?

 Having an emergency fund fully funded is a rarity these days, so good for you.
 However, I’m guessing you still aren’t financially bulletproof yet.
-How are you doing with your short term goals and investments such as retirement accounts?
+How are you doing with your short-term goals or your investments?

 Shore Up Your Short Term Goals

 You don’t want to go back into debt if you’re planning on buying a replacement car in 2 years.
-Instead, start applying your old debt payment to a special savings account for your next replacement car or other short term goal.
+Instead, start applying your old debt payment to a special savings account for your next replacement car or other short-term goals.

 Get On Track With Your Retirement Plans

 I’d also check to make sure my retirement is on track.
 If you aren’t on track, start contributing more money to a regular or Roth IRA.
-Alternatively, you can simply increase your contribution percentage to your 401(k) or other workplace sponsored retirement plan to match what your old debt payment was.
+Alternatively, you can simply increase your contribution percentage to your 401(k) or other workplace-sponsored retirement plans to match what your old debt payment was.

-Even if you’re doing well with your retirement savings and investments, you may want to consider kicking some of your old debt payment money into a higher contribution rate.
-You may be able to retire earlier than you originally thought.
+Even if you’re doing well with your retirement savings and investments, you may want to consider putting some of your old debt payment money toward a higher contribution rate.
+If you do, you may be able to retire earlier than you originally thought.

 Invest In A Taxable Account

 If you don’t want to invest any more money in retirement accounts, you can always invest in taxable accounts.
-Most people are scared of investing, but most of the wealthy didn’t get rich until they started investing.
+Most people are scared of investing, but wealthy people don’t get rich by avoiding investing.

-Whatever you do, don’t let inflation eat away at your money as it sits in cash in a low interest checking or savings account.
+Whatever you do, don’t let inflation eat away at your money by letting it sit in a low-interest checking or savings account.

 Financially Bulletproof?
 Spend It

-There’s nothing wrong with spending money if you’re in good financially shape and you do so consciously.
+There’s nothing wrong with spending money if you’re in good financial shape and you spend consciously.
 Just don’t let that old debt payment turn into mindless spending.